STAT545-UBC-hw-2018-19/hw02-liming17/README.md

 # hw02-liming17
 hw02-liming17 created by GitHub Classroom

-*PLEASE USE THE FOLLOWING LINK TO SEE THE HOMEWORK, THANKS*
+*PLEASE USE THE FOLLOWING LINK TO THE HOMEWORK, THANKS*

 For the last part of the homework, I use knitr::kable() and dplyr to create a table, but it can only render perfectly in an html format.
 So please use the following link to see the html version of the homework: